by Wendy Irvine

 - Luxury villas with washer/dryer and full kitchens

 - Lush-lazy river, pools, waterfall and water slide

 - Welcome backpack for kids and Camp Omni Kid's Escape

 The Omni Orlando is broken down into one main 16-story hotel with villas off to the side.
-Usually, when I think "Villa," I think "pricey!"
-I was startled to learn that the Omni has two- and three-bedroom villas with complete kitchens and a stacked washer/dryer available at friendly prices.
+The Omni has two- and three-bedroom villas with complete kitchens and a stacked washer/dryer available at friendly prices.

 The villas also enjoy their very own dedicated concierge (who seemed disappointed that we didn't give him a task), quiet pool and health room (small, but impressive).
 The villas also have their own parking, relieving you of long schleps to the car with luggage.